Income

 - Interest and dividends on obligations of any authority, commission, or instrumentality of the United States.

-“Gross income” is defined in the Internal Revenue Code, 26 USC 61, to include all income from whatever source derived, including but not limited to:
+“Gross income” is defined in the Internal Revenue Code, 26 U.S.C. § 61, to include all income from whatever source derived, including but not limited to:

 - Compensation for services, including fees, commissions, fringe benefits, and similar items;